farhannaza/IP-Protection/README.md

   <img alt="Create Directory" src="/assets/create-directory.png">
 </p>

+Alternatively, go to **File > Open Folder > Choose Your Folder** to open a directory visually.

 ---

 ### 📂 Open Folder in Explorer

-Once you're in the correct project directory in the terminal, open it in the VS Code file explorer using this command:
+To open your current terminal directory in the VS Code explorer, use the following command:

 ```bash
 code .